project-722007/Hackverse-Vibecoding/README.md

-Agent Architecture:
+# **Agent Architecture:(TF3)**

 The TF3 Financial Intelligence Dashboard is a Streamlit-based web application designed to display autonomous financial intelligence.
 It serves as an executive interface for real-time multi-agent signal synthesis and portfolio analytics.
 The application reads synthesized financial data and visualizes actionable insights, execution metrics, and underlying agent reasoning.

 1.The application features a sidebar navigation menu with access to the "Dashboard", "Agent Traces", "Risk & Portfolio", and "System Logs".

-  i.
-Dashboard: Acts as the primary viewport containing executive summaries, action headers, interactive charts, and the AI assistant.
+  i. **Dashboard**: Acts as the primary viewport containing executive summaries, action headers, interactive charts, and the AI assistant.

-  ii.
-Agent Traces: Acts as a diagnostic view to inspect the raw JSON outputs of the specialized sub-agents.
+  ii. **Agent Traces**: Acts as a diagnostic view to inspect the raw JSON outputs of the specialized sub-agents.

-  iii.
-Risk & Portfolio: Displays the active behavioral constraints alongside the active user ID and simulated forward performance metrics.
+  iii. **Risk & Portfolio**: Displays the active behavioral constraints alongside the active user ID and simulated forward performance metrics.

-  iv.
-System Logs: Renders the complete, raw JSON payload for deep system inspection.
+  iv. **System Logs**: Renders the complete, raw JSON payload for deep system inspection.

 2.Users can customize a "User Behavioral Profile" by adjusting their Risk Tolerance, Mandate, and Max Drawdown Limit.